genforce/lia/README.md

 **Figure:** *Image reconstruction using LIA on different datasets.*

-In the repository, we verify that the disentanglement of the latent space is the decisive factor of learning a high-quality encoder for VAE/GAN.
-Based on the disentanglement argument, we develop a new model called Latently Invertible Autoencoder (LIA).
+In the repository, we verify that the disentanglement of the latent space is the decisive factor of learning a high-quality encoder for GAN.
+Based on the disentanglement argument, we develop a new model called Latently Invertible Autoencoder (LIA), which could invert an image into the latent spaces of W (disentanglement) and Z (entanglement) of stylegan, simultaneously.

 [[Paper](https://drive.google.com/open?id=1O4MCURPHKZpStlkA5Bvucclw6m4eqwcG)]